Free guide to morning sickness and hyperemesis gravidarum care

 Have a daily magnesium or epsom salt bath or foot bath or use topical magnesium.

-And a few DON’T items during the reset: NO carbonated drinks, NO refined carbohydrates, NO television watching, NO using cell phone, tablet or computer between dawn and sunset unless for emergency.
+And a few DON’T items during the reset: NO carbonated drinks, NO refined carbohydrates.
+Severely limit television watching, cell phone, tablet or computer between dawn and sunset unless for emergency.
+Aim to reduce exposure to emf fields by with space (at least 18 inches).

 Recommendation: also enlist strong social support, personal or professional or both

 This reset can be a big shift and big emotions can come up.
 Enlisting good social support is a must.
-Many women in this NVP loop carry trauma of having been wronged in the past and may:
+Many women in this NVP or HG loop carry trauma of having been wronged in the past and may still:

 ~ believe that they still have not gotten the care they deserve